cloudfoundry/diego-design-notes/migrating-to-diego.md

 ## Targeting Diego

-App developers can ask CF to run their applications on Diego by setting the `diego` boolean on their application to `true`.
-Applications with `diego=true` will both stage and run on Diego.
+App developers can ask CF to run their applications on Diego by setting the `diego` boolean field on their application to `true`.
+Applications with their `diego` field set to `true` will both stage and run on Diego.

-It is possible to modify the `diego` boolean on a running application.
-This will cause it to transition from one backend to the other dynamically (though we make no guarantees around uptime).
-The preferred approach is to perform a blue-green style deployment onto Diego.
+It is possible to modify the `diego` field on a running application.
+This will cause it to transition from one backend to the other immediately, although without guaranteed uptime.
+To ensure uptime, we recommend performing a [blue-green deployment](http://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html) in which the new, 'green' app is placed onto Diego intentionally.

 The following instructions assume you have the [`Diego-Enabler` CLI plugin](https://github.com/cloudfoundry-incubator/Diego-Enabler).
 Instructions for installing it follow.